 5. Make your own star garland with Model Magic.

 With a rolling pin, roll out Model Magic onto freezer or wax paper (don’t use regular paper as the Model Magic will stick).
-Use a small cookie cutter of your choice to cut out the modeling clay.
+Use a small cookie cutter of your choice to stamp out the modeling clay.
 Then follow the drying instructions on the package.
 Glue the dried shapes onto ribbon or baker’s twine and wrap around a gift.

 6. Keep ribbons neat with a paper towel holder.